This tutorial goes through Deployment Manager using the

 Create a project

-Deployment Manager requires a Google Cloud Platform (GCP) project.
+Deployment Manager requires a Google Cloud project.
 If you already have a project, you can use your existing project.

-If you are new to GCP, you can create a new project and take advantage of GCP's free trial package, which gives you $300 to spend on all GCP products over 12 months.
+If you are new to Google Cloud, you can create a new project and take advantage of Google Cloud's free trial package, which gives you $300 to spend on all Google Cloud products over 12 months.
 To sign up for the free trial:

 - Follow the instructions to sign up for the free trial.